modor-engine/modor/README.md

 - Windows
 - Linux
+- macOS (limited support because the maintainer doesn't have access to a physical device)
 - Android
 - Web

-Modor could also work on some other platforms, like macOS, but they have not been tested.
+Modor may also work on some other platforms, but they have not been tested.

 ## Usage